 Everyone travels in the summertime; when winter’s chill is a distant memory and some spring saving has the finances back in order, it seems so natural to hit the road and head straight for a well-deserved beach vacation.
 But have you ever settled into your chair by the seaside and thought, “this is it?
 I just sit here?”
 After months of hustle and bustle in our fast-paced modern lives, it can be hard to suddenly stop and switch off, especially if we’ve taken a flight or two just to do so.
 When we’ve put so much effort into getting the chance to travel, we should make it count — go somewhere different and challenging, where we can create memories that will sustain us much longer than a few days in the sun.

 That’s why we’ve partnered with Expedia.com to produce a list of alternative summer destinations where you can cultivate the creative in you, the one who doesn’t want to stop when they finally get the free time to grow and experience more.
-Whether you enjoy music, food, history, or just taking an epic holiday photo when the sun is out and the living’s easy, these locations are sure to delight the senses and show you a new side to the summer season — especially with the $50,000 cash prize of Expedia’s sweepstakes in your pocket.
+Whether you enjoy music, food, history, or just taking an epic holiday photo when the sun is out and the living’s easy, these locations are sure to delight the senses and show you a new side to the summer season.

 While this tiny island nation in the mediterranean has become a more popular holiday spot for European tourists, it remains an enigmatic cultural menagerie that subverts expectations and defies simple explanation.
 Its eclectic nature is the result of changing hands many times throughout history: Malta’s ancient civilizations gave way to Arabs, then Romans, Sicilians, the French, and the British before the nation gained independence in 1964.
 These tumultuous changes are reflected in the local architecture, language, and cuisine, none of which share the same influences twice.
 The houses of the ancient capital Mdina look North African, while Sicilian townhouses in Valletta and elsewhere can only distinguished from one another by brightly-colored doors and window shutters.
 In Malta you can find some of the oldest temples on Earth, world-class swimming spots off the islands of Gozo and Comino, and all the fresh seafood and wine you could want at a fraction of the cost of overhyped destinations.